willingdev/file-upload-service/README.md

 ## Overview
 This solution is used Kong for authentication and authorization by using Oauth2 plugin.
-And alos use Kong for doing the API Gateway.
+And also use Kong for doing the API Gateway.

 The file upload api is implemented by Spring Boot.